-Established patient: One who has received professional services from the provider, or another provider of the exact same specialty and subspecialty who belongs to the same group practice, within the past 3 years.
+Established patient: One who has received professional services from the provider, or another provider of the same specialty who belongs to the same group practice, within the past three years.

 When advance registered nurse practitioners and physician assistants are working with physicians they are considered as working in the exact same specialty and exact same subspecialties as the physician.